tumagonx/nwjs_docs_old/Window.md

 ### setBadgeLabel(label)
 _since v0.10.0-rc1_
 Windows and OSX only.
 Set the badge label on the window icon in taskbar or dock.<br>
-_since v0.10.2_ the linux Ubuntu is supported, but you'll need to specify the `.desktop` file for your application (see the note on `setProgressBar`)
+_since v0.10.2_ the linux Ubuntu is supported, however the label is restricted to a string number only.
+You'll also need to specify the `.desktop` file for your application (see the note on `setProgressBar`)

 ### Window.cookies.*